Final dispute over undefined vs null in JS/TS

 - Ignore properties with

-is inside an array, it is converted to null
+undefined is inside an array, it is converted to null.
+If we want

 to alter default serialiser behaviour we can use second parameter called